D00mSlayer/DevInfoTracker/replit.md

-# Product Environment Manager
+# AppLens

 ## Overview

-This is a Flask-based web application that manages and displays product environments in a hierarchical structure.
-The application provides a user-friendly interface to browse products, environments, and services, with search functionality to quickly find specific items within the hierarchy.
+AppLens is a Flask-based internal developer tool that provides environment and service management for a single product organization.
+The application offers a clean, desktop-optimized interface for developers to quickly access environment information, database configurations, microservice details, and perform configuration searches across XML files.

 ## System Architecture